TIMELINE-Mali swears in new leader

 April 6 - MNLA separatist rebel group proclaims independence for what it calls the state of Azawad after announcing an end to the fighting.

--- The coup leaders and neighbouring countries agree a plan under which the junta will hand over power in return for the end of trade and diplomatic sanctions.
+-- The coup leaders and neighboring countries agree a plan under which the junta will hand over power in return for the end of trade and diplomatic sanctions.

 April 8 - President Toure resigns, paving the way for the soldiers who ousted him in the coup to stick by a deal to restore civilian rule and hand power to Diouncounda Traore, president of the National Assembly.